markedjs/marked/docs/CONTRIBUTING.md

 npm run lint
 ```

-To build your own minified version of Marked:
+To build your own es5, esm, and minified versions of Marked:

 ```bash
 npm run build